apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 ### Supporting Swift Package Manager (SPM)

 Starting from Cordova-iOS 8 and greater, support for the Swift Package Manager (SPM) has been implemented.
-To start using SPM with your plugin, a `Package.swift` file will need to be created in the plugin's root directory and a couple of things needs to be set and made aware in the `plugin.xml`.
+To start using SPM with your plugin, a `Package.swift` file will need to be created in the plugin's root directory and add the `package="swift"` attribute to the iOS `<platform>` element in your `plugin.xml` file.

 #### Creating SPM's `Package.swift` File